66072 - Bacterial Traceability And Food Safety

 Course contents

-Exercises on biotyping techniques, serotypin, antibiotic typing, PCR typing, and analysi of sequencing data.
-Group work on case studies on the use of typing techniques for the purposes of traceability of biological risk in the food sector.
+To further clarify the theoretical aspects listed above, laboratory exercises will be conducted on the following analytical techniques: biotyping, serotyping, antibiotic resistance testing, genetic typing tests using PCR analysis, and analysis of WGS sequencing data.
+Group work will be conducted on case studies on the use of typing techniques for the traceability of biological risks in the food sector.

 Readings/Bibliography